Jeffry-N/StudentMS/README.md

-# Student-MS
+# StudentMS
-Student-MS is a student management system that allows administrators to create, read, update, and delete student records.
+StudentMS is a student management system that allows administrators to create, read, update, and delete student records.
 Built using Python and MySQL